kubernetes-sigs/alibaba-cloud-csi-driver/examples/nas/agenticfs/README.md

   successful provisioning also emits this message.
 - `agenticfs-resource-retained-for-retry`: intentionally retained for a retry;
   **not** a cleanup instruction.
-- `agenticfs-orphan-resource`: a terminal attempt left resources requiring reconciliation.
+- `agenticfs-orphan-resource`: a terminal provisioning failure requires reconciliation.
+The historical prefix does not prove a resource exists or is orphaned.
 Check live NAS and Kubernetes state before deleting anything.
-- `agenticfs-orphan-resolved`: the compensating access-point delete succeeded or reported absence. **The AgenticSpace still needs reconciliation.**
+- `agenticfs-orphan-resolved`: legacy message from versions that attempted partial rollback; no longer emitted by CreateVolume.
+In historical logs it referred only to the access point, not the AgenticSpace.

 These prefixes describe attempt outcomes, not globally unique resource events.
 An external reaper must correlate identifiers and current Kubernetes/NAS state;